abuck2/ecology_simulations/README.md

 ## Plants
 Plants are fixed, and reproduce asexually by making offshoots.
 Every turn they grow until they are fully grown and eatable by rabbits

+For a plant to reproduc :
+  - An cutting must fall on the ground in the neighbourhood of the plant with a fixed probability (r)
+  - The cutting will then have a lower chance of survival if there is already one plant or more growing nearby
+  - The cutting must be place in appropriate conditions (currently : not in water it's a land plant)

 ## Rabbits
 Every turn, rabbits must :
   - Move one case